eellpp/pubScratchpad/science/DNA.md

 The information in DNA is stored as a code made up of four chemical bases: adenine (A), guanine (G), cytosine (C), and thymine (T).
 Human DNA consists of about 6 billion bases, and more than 99 percent of those bases are the same in all people.
 The order, or sequence, of these bases determines the information available for building and maintaining an organism, similar to the way in which letters of the alphabet appear in a certain order to form words and sentences.

 The human genome contains approximately 3 billion of base pairs, which reside in the 23 pairs of chromosomes within the nucleus of all our cells.
 Each chromosome contains hundreds to thousands of genes, which carry the instructions for making proteins.

+That makes a total of 6 billion base pairs of DNA per cell.

 http://www.edinformatics.com/math_science/human_genome.htm